wbmattis2/digital-response-generator/README.md

 Users can enter a location and search radius to narrow displayed results.

-The member map is generated with Leaflet (included at assets/libraries/leaflet) and OpenStreetMaps.
+The member map is generated with Leaflet (included at assets/libraries/leaflet).

+Tilesets are gathered by default from the US Geographic Survey.
+This can be changed in the WordPress Dashboard under Settings -> General -> Digital Response Generator Settings.

 Styles are included in the shortcode and can be found in the plugin folder assets/css/member-map.css.